nordeim/Deep_Research_Agent/fix_with_crawl4ai.md

-To review the attached Python code (`deep_research-v7.py`) for any coding or logic errors and to explore using `crawl4ai` as an alternative for web searches, let's break down the process:
+Approach: carefully review the attached Python code (`deep_research-v7.py`) for any coding or logic errors and to explore using `crawl4ai` as an alternative for web searches, follow the following process:

 1. **Code Review**:
-   - The code seems well-structured, using various tools from `langchain_community` for different types of searches.
+   - The code uses various tools from `langchain_community` for different types of searches.
    - It handles errors and exceptions properly, ensuring robustness.
    - However, there's a warning about `BraveSearchRun` not being available, which suggests an issue with the installation or configuration of `langchain-community`.